PowerShell/PowerShellEditorServices/README.md

 ## [Code of Conduct][conduct-md]

 This project has adopted the [Microsoft Open Source Code of Conduct][conduct-code].
-For more information see the [Code of Conduct FAQ][conduct-FAQ] or contact [opencode@microsoft.com][conduct-email] with any additional questions or comments.
+For more information, see the [Code of Conduct FAQ][conduct-FAQ] or contact [opencode@microsoft.com][conduct-email] with any additional questions or comments.

 [conduct-code]: http://opensource.microsoft.com/codeofconduct/
 [conduct-FAQ]: http://opensource.microsoft.com/codeofconduct/faq/